pierrickrogermele/dev-doc/dev/unix.md

 mplayer -fs ...
 ```

-To select audio output, look first at available audio devices with `aplay` (`alsa-utils` package on ArchLinux):
+To select audio output at ALSA level, look first at available audio devices with `aplay` (`alsa-utils` package on ArchLinux):
 ```sh
 aplay -l
 ```